bitovi/academy/src/angular/11-declarative-state/declarative-state.md

 ### Emitting Values From Another Stream

 When using a stream you may want to emit values from another stream as part of the original stream.
-RxJS offers a variety of ways to do this, but the one we'll demonstrate is the [`mergeMap`](https://rxjs.dev/api/operators/mergeMap) operator.
+RxJS offers a variety of ways to do this, but the one we’ll demonstrate is the [`mergeMap`](https://rxjs.dev/api/operators/mergeMap) operator.
 Like the map operator it takes an emitted value from a stream, but instead of returning a modified value it returns another stream whose emitted values will be passed to the subsequent operators.